 Intron-borne homing endonuclease genes (HEG) constitute a class of selfish elements whose impact on genome evolution is less well documented.
 They encode a protein able to recognize a particular genomic DNA sequence and cut it (homing endonuclease, HE).
-The resulting double-strand break is subsequently repaired by homologous recombination using the HEG itself as a template, resulting in its insertion in the target location (Stoddard 2005).
+The resulting double-strand break is subsequently repaired by recombination using the homologous sequence containing the HEG itself as a template, resulting in its insertion in the target location (Stoddard 2005).
 As the recognized sequence is typically large, its occurrence is rare and the insertion typically happens at a homologous position.
 In this process, a heg+ element containing the endonuclease gene converts a heg- allele (devoid of HEG but harbouring the recognition sequence) to heg+, a mobility mechanism referred to as homing (Dujon et al. 1989).
 After the insertion, the host cell is homozygous heg+, and the HEG segregates at a higher frequency than the Mendelian rate (Goddard and Burt 1999).
 The open reading frame of the HEG is typically associated with a sequence capable of self-splicing, either at the RNA (group-I introns) or protein (inteins) level, avoiding disruption of functionality when inserted in a protein-coding gene (Chevalier and Stoddard 2001; Stoddard 2005).
 The dynamic of HEGs has been well described, and involves three stages: (i) conversion from heg- to heg+ by homing activity, (ii) degeneration of the HEG leading to the loss of homing activity, but still protecting against a new insertion because the target is altered by the insertion event and (iii) loss of the HEG leading to the restoration of the heg- allele (Gogarten and Hilario 2006; Barzel et al. 2011).
 This cycle leads to recurrent gains and losses of HEG at a given genomic position, and ultimately to the loss of the HEG at the population level unless new genes invade from other locations or by horizontal gene transfer (Gogarten and Hilario 2006).

 HEGs are found in all domains of life as well as in the genomes of organelles, mitochondria and chloroplasts (Stoddard 2005; Lambowitz and Belfort 1993; Belfort and Roberts 1997).
 In several fungi, HEGs are residents of mitochondria.
 Here, we study the molecular evolution of a HEG from the fungus Ustilago maydis, which serves as a model for the elucidation of (i) fundamental biological processes like cell polarity, morphogenesis, organellar targeting, and (ii) the mechanisms allowing biotrophic fungi to colonize plants and cause disease (Steinberg and Perez-Martin 2008; Djamei and Kahmann 2012; Ast et al. 2013).
 U. maydis is the most well-studied representative of smut fungi, a large group of plant pathogens, because of the ease by which it can be manipulated both genetically and through reverse genetics approaches (Vollmeister et al. 2012).
 Besides, its compact, fully annotated genome comprises only 20.5 Mb and is mostly devoid of repetitive DNA (Kämper et al. 2006).
 The genome sequences of several related species, Sporisorium reilianum, S. scitamineum, and U. hordei causing head smut in corn, smut whip in sugarcane and covered smut in barley, respectively, provide a powerful resource for comparative studies (Schirawski et al. 2010; Laurie et al. 2012; Dutheil et al. 2016).
 Here, we report the case of a mitochondrial HEG that integrated into the nuclear genome of U. maydis.
 This singular mutation event created two new genes: first the original endonuclease activity of the integrated HEG was inactivated by a deletion in the active site, leading to a frameshift and a new open reading frame containing the DNA-binding domain of the HEG (Derbyshire et al. 1997).
 Second, the integration of the HEG occurred within another protein-coding gene, leading to its truncation.